albertosaurus/power_enum_2/README.md

 `BookingStatus[arg]` performs a lookup for the BookingStatus instance for the given arg.
 The arg value can be a 'string' or a :symbol, in which case the lookup will be against the BookingStatus.name field.
 Alternatively arg can be a Fixnum, in which case the lookup will be against the BookingStatus.id field.
+Since version 0.5.3, it returns the arg if arg is an instance of the enum (in this case BookingStatus) as a convenience.

 The `:on_lookup_failure` option specifies the name of a *class* method to invoke when the `[]` method is unable to locate a BookingStatus record for arg.
 The default is the built-in `:enforce_none` which returns nil.
 There are also built-ins for `:enforce_strict` (raise and exception regardless of the type for arg),